ansible/awx/docs/build_system.md

     http://releases.ansible.com/ansible-tower/

-The AWX setup playbook will use this repo location by default.
+The Ansible Tower setup playbook will use this repo location by default.